Get Ready for SpringFind Walks & Hikes

 Meals: B

 Although the sea is not yet visible, you can sense it.
 The landscape becomes flatter and you will encounter dunes, swamps and lagoons.
 In this coastal region you will pass the unique Pont Bache du Libron and the round lock of Agde.
 At Agde you cross the Herault river and head towards the Thau Lagoon.
 The Canal du Midi ends at the lighthouse in Onglous.
-From Marseillan you cycle along the beach to Sete, the last stop on your cycle trip.
+From Marseillan you cycle alongside the beach to Sete, the last stop on your cycle trip.
 Sete is a major fishing port and is well know for its beaches.
 We recommend visiting the large covered market, and there are many seafood restaurants near the harbour.
 The first part of the stage makes for easy cycling on the towpath to the Roque Haute bridge.
-Later, between Agde and neighbouring Marseillan-Plage the route is not specially laid out for cyclists and care is needed.
-302m/990ft ascent, 364m/1194ft descent
+Later, between Agde and neighbouring Marseillan-Plage, the route requires some care.
+50m/164ft ascent, 112m/367ft descent

 Meals: B